tomhallmain/sd-runner/README.md

 A UI window for managing terms to filter from generated prompts.
 Add, remove, or toggle terms, and import/export your blacklist in CSV, JSON, or TXT formats.
 Terms are matched against exact words and their plurals.

+## Password Protection

+The application includes a password protection system that can be configured to require authentication for sensitive actions.
+Access the Password Administration window using `<Control-P>` to configure which actions require password verification.

+Protected actions include:
+- NSFW/NSFL Prompt Modes
+- Edit Blacklist
+- Edit Schedules
+- Edit Expansions
+- Edit Presets
+- Edit Concepts
+- Access Password Administration

+Password settings are stored securely in the encrypted application cache.

 ## Server

 Set configuration options for a server port to make use of the server while the UI is running.
 Calls to the server made with Python's multiprocessing client will update the UI as specified, but leave anything unspecified as already set in the UI.
 This can be helpful to use in conjunction with other applications that involve images.
 For an example, see [this class](https://github.com/tomhallmain/simple_image_compare/blob/master/extensions/sd_runner_client.py).